replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, 1.23, and 1.24

 ### New Features {#new-features-1-78-0}
-* Analyze application button on the [Troubleshoot tab](/enterprise/troubleshooting-an-app) now works in [Helm managed mode (Alpha)](/vendor/helm-install).
+* The analyze application button on the [Troubleshoot tab](/enterprise/troubleshooting-an-app) now works in [Helm managed mode (Alpha)](/vendor/helm-install).
-* Adds deploy modal on the [Version History](/enterprise/updating-apps#update-an-application-in-the-admin-console) page in [Helm managed mode (Alpha)](/vendor/helm-install).
+* Adds a deploy modal for versions on the [version history](/enterprise/updating-apps#update-an-application-in-the-admin-console) page in [Helm managed mode (Alpha)](/vendor/helm-install).

 ### Improvements {#improvements-1-78-0}
 * Upgrades the internal database (Postgres) used by the admin console from `10.21-alpine` to `14.4-alpine`.

 ### Bug Fixes {#bug-fixes-1-78-0}
-* Fixes an issue where [dashboard links](/vendor/admin-console-adding-buttons-links) were being rewritten to use the admin console hostname instead of the hostname provided in the application manifest.
+* Fixes an issue where all [dashboard links](/vendor/admin-console-adding-buttons-links) were rewritten to use the admin console hostname instead of the hostname provided in the application manifest.
-* Fixes a bug that caused errors when trying to generate upgrade commands from the [Config page](/vendor/config-screen-about#admin-console-config-tab) in [Helm managed mode (Alpha)](/vendor/helm-install).
+* Fixes a bug that caused errors when trying to generate `helm upgrade` commands from the [config page](/vendor/config-screen-about#admin-console-config-tab) in [Helm managed mode (Alpha)](/vendor/helm-install).
-* Fixes a bug where the same version could be listed twice on the [Version History](/enterprise/updating-apps#update-an-application-in-the-admin-console) page in [Helm managed mode (Alpha)](/vendor/helm-install).
+* Fixes a bug where the same version could be listed twice on the [version history](/enterprise/updating-apps#update-an-application-in-the-admin-console) page in [Helm managed mode (Alpha)](/vendor/helm-install).

 ## 1.77.0